Updated: Feb 27

 GH: 5-25 dGH

 The pea puffer is almost as famous for nipping the fins of other fish as it is for being small and it is for this reason we strongly recommend a species only aquarium.
-However, when the pea puffer is kept in large shoals (with over 20 members) and large tanks they become much less interactive with other fish because they are so occupied with themselves.
-When they are kept in large shoals, they can be housed with some other fish, but this is not completely without risk and the keeper should be prepared to monitor the behaviour and separate the other fish if theres any evidence of fin nipping or harassment.
+However, when Pea Puffers are kept in large shoals (with over 20 members) and large tanks they become much less interactive with other fish because they are so occupied with themselves.
+When they are kept in large shoals, they can be housed with some other fish, but this is not completely without risk and the keeper should be prepared to monitor the behaviour and separate the other fish if there is any evidence of fin nipping or harassment.

-Any potential tank mate must be peaceful, fast-swimming, short-finned, and able to thrive in the same water parameters.
-This rules out fish such as guppies, angelfish, gourami and Betta.
-Ideally, any tank mate would be from one of the same regions as the pea puffer to.
+Any potential tank mate must be peaceful, fast-swimming, short-finned, able to thrive in the same water parameters and not compete with the Pea Puffers for food.
+This rules out fish such as Guppies, Angelfish, Gourami, Betta and Barbs.
+Ideally, any tank mate would be from one of the same regions as the Pea Puffer to.

-Some keepers report a harmonious relationship between their pea puffer and small shrimp such as the Red Cherry (Neocaridina davidi) and Amano (Caridina multidentata).
-Others report bloodbaths, in which the shrimp are slaughtered.
+The Pea Puffers should not be housed with any bottom-dwelling fish, such as Corydoras, who may encroach on the Puffers hiding spaces within the scape.
+Some keepers report a harmonious relationship between their Pea Puffers and small shrimp such as the Red Cherry (Neocaridina davidi) and Amano (Caridina multidentata).

 Juvenile C.travancoricus are very difficult to accurately sex, but become more sexually dimorphic as they age.
 Mature males have an obvious dark line that runs length-ways over the ventral surface (underside), which the females lack.